aniketpurohit/2024-notes/mssql/transact-SQL/Queries.md

 > `SELECT` lists ust have same number of columns and teh corresponding columns must have compatible data types. the ordering of the result of union can be done only if `ORDER BY` clause is used with last `SELECT statement`

-OR operator can be used instead of the UNION operator if all select statements connected by one or more UNION operators refrence the sam e table. the set of select statement si replaced through one `SELECT` statement with set of OR operators.
+OR operator can be used instead of the UNION operator if all select statements connected by one or more UNION operators reference the sam e table. the set of select statement si replaced through one `SELECT` statement with set of OR operators.

 ### INTERSECT and EXCEPT